-Fighting for Your Rights Under the Fair Credit Reporting Act (FCRA)
+Fighting for New Yorkers’ Rights Under the Fair Credit Reporting Act (FCRA)

 Credit reporting can have an enormous impact on a person’s life.
 You probably know that consumer credit scores and credit histories impact credit card offers, auto loans, and financing of other consumer goods.
 But, many people don’t realize that credit ratings may also affect everything from the price you pay for car insurance to your ability to rent an apartment.